felix-kerkhoff/DQfD/README.md

 * [ ] more advanced exploration strategies
 * [ ] argparse function for command-line parameter selection
 * [ ] random seed control for better reproducibility
-* [ ] agent evaluation as suggested in [*The Arcade Learning Environment:An Evaluation Platform for General Agents* (Bellemare et al. 2013)](https://arxiv.org/pdf/1207.4708.pdf) for better comparability
+* [ ] agent evaluation as suggested in [*The Arcade Learning Environment: An Evaluation Platform for General Agents* (Bellemare et al. 2013)](https://arxiv.org/pdf/1207.4708.pdf) for better comparability

 ## License <a name="license"></a>
 ---